By Ishbel Beatty

 The Bursar often stayed there and when his period of office as tutor came to an end in 1888, he farmed at nearby Pincotes,** in partnership with Joseph Ingrey.

-In 1901, aged 65, Dr Perkins became oppressed with melancholia.
-In spite of the care of his brother Henry, a London barrister who came to stay with him for some weeks, he shot himself outside the door of The Palace on 30 April.
+In 1901, Dr Perkins became oppressed with melancholia.
+In spite of the care of his brother Henry, a London barrister who came to stay with him for some weeks, he shot himself outside the door of The Palace (99 East Hatley) on 30 April, aged 64.

 Evidence was given at the inquest that he feared approaching blindness and worried, without cause, about the affairs of the dairy farm.

-A popular lecturer and tutor in the classics, Dr Perkins had been a friend of W G Grace, the cricketer, was invited to shoot with the Duke of Cambridge at Six Mile Bottom and gave a much-appreciated annual address to the Great Gransden Agricultural Society.
+A popular lecturer and tutor in the classics, Dr Perkins had been a friend of W G Grace, the cricketer – Perkins was also no mean player; he was invited to shoot with the Duke of Cambridge at Six Mile Bottom and gave a much-appreciated annual address to the Great Gransden Agricultural Society.

 He stocked the village ponds with fish, and for 25 years he was Secretary of the Cambridgeshire Hunt.
 He once declared he believed his best memorial to be the great increase in the number of Downing undergraduates while he was a tutor – and the fact that while he was Bursar, no fox was shot on the College estates.